HOA Maintenance Responsibilities, Capital Improvements, and Useful Life: Is Your HOA Prepared?

 If you’re like many residents (and even board members) who live in HOAs across California, you may not understand every single thing about maintenance, capital improvements and useful life.
 Not to worry!
 We’re here to explain the relationship between maintenance and capital improvement projects and how you should partner with your California HOA management company to budget for them.
 And to make sure your management company is on the same page with you in terms of HOA maintenance responsibilities and budgeting projects, read our article, “React, Outsource, or Prevent?
 Find Your Association’s Maintenance Style.”

 What’s Considered Maintenance?

-As a refresher for you, day-to-day and preventative maintenance are activities that are meant to restore components to their original condition and prevent them from deteriorating any further.
-These activities should be funded in your budget as expenses under the “Repairs & Maintenance” (R&M) line item.
+Let's review what day-to-day and preventative maintenance entails.
+These important activities aim to restore components to their original condition and prevent further deterioration.
+It is crucial to allocate funds in your budget to cover these expenses under the "Repairs & Maintenance" (R&M) category.

 What’s Considered a Capital Improvement?

 Capital improvements are significant replacements or repairs that boost the market value of a component beyond its original or current state.
 These projects are typically undertaken to reduce future operational costs or enhance the quality of service for residents.
 Examples include replacing a building's roof, upgrading to an energy-efficient ventilation system, or installing LED lighting throughout a community.